dartmouth-cs98/dartmouth-cs98.github.io/slides/03_design/index_slides.md

 ???

-* When laying out your page, remember to think about the visual hierarchy
+* laying out your page, remember to think about the visual hierarchy
+* ordering of what users see based on size/color/movement
 * What will users eyes see first, your call to action, or the large user profile button that they never really need to go to
 * Try to imagine what you would notice first as a new user and then order your elements in terms of visual saliency appropriately
 * Larger and brighter colored things tend to be noticed first